Christa McAuliffe was supposed to be the first American civilian in space — but her story ended in tragedy when her space shuttle exploded in 1986.

 In the application, McAuliffe recalled watching the first satellites launch as a young girl.

-“I was caught up with their wonder,” McAuliffe wrote, according to the Associated Press.
+“I was caught up with their wonder,” McAuliffe wrote.
 “I cannot join the space program and restart my life as an astronaut, but… I watched the Space Age being born and I would like to participate.”

 McAuliffe also detailed the ways she would use the once-in-a-lifetime experience to share the wonders of space with students around the world.
 She planned to record two video lessons from the space shuttle that would be transmitted to Earth and broadcast on television.
 And when she returned to solid ground, she would spend several months traveling around the country and lecturing about her time in space.